 Bicarb vs. Joint Pain

-One (1) out of four (4) adults over the age of 50 have low serum bicarbonate levels.
+One (1) out of four (4) adults over the age of 50 have low serum bicarbonate levels which leads to an acidic environment within the body, chronic acidosis, and increased inflammation.

 pHAlo™ helps your body stay young by replacing what your body loses as we age.